 The name John Danaher was not a completely unknown one a decade ago.
 Apart from those that knew him from Renzo’s, most other people only got to know that Danaher exists because of GSP.
-When Georges St.Pierre fought, there was a strange looking guy always in his corner.
+When Georges St.Pierre fought, there was a strange-looking guy always in his corner.
 Many people had no idea who he was.
 In the features leading to his fights, GSP explained that this guy is a real Jiu-Jitsu mad scientist and praised him more than any other member of his team.
 Yet, nobody knew anything about Danaher, his experience, background, no competition footage.
-We got to know a bit more about him on the Ultimate Fighter but not much.
+We got to know a bit more about him on The Ultimate Fighter but not much.
 Working behind closed doors, the mysterious grappling philosopher managed to put together the scariest competition team in history – the notorious Danaher Death Squad.

-Gi, or No-Gi, IBJJF circuit or the submission only community, there’s no competitor out there that is not aware of the Danaher Death Squad.
+Gi, or No-Gi, IBJJF circuit, or the submission only community, there’s no competitor out there that is not aware of the Danaher Death Squad.
 The legend says that going up against even the most junior members of this team, all but guarantees your defeat.
 In real life, things are not much different.
-While some people might somehow, sometime survive against the Danaher Death Squad, winning against them is notoriously hard.
+While some people might somehow, sometimes survive against the Danaher Death Squad, winning against them is notoriously hard.
 Danaher’s disciples all abide by their coach’s philosophy and guidance, making them real grappling machines.
 They have their own hierarchy, they have their own system of building younger members and they’re crazy successful, even years after their emergence.
 Today, the squad has more members than ever, and they’re scarier than ever as well!

 The reason behind the Danaher Death Squad’s grappling excellence is not hard to pinpoint.
 Their main virtue is discipline.
 Danaher is truly a grappling genius that is capable of finding groundbreaking solutions to every BJJ problem presented before him.
-All that the Squad has to do is follow his instructions to a T, put the hours in and get out on the mats to compete.
+All that the Squad has to do is follow his instructions to a T, put the hours in, and get out on the mats to compete.
 This is the real secret behind their success.
-Such a bunch of proficient submission hunters of different ages, backgrounds, body types and capabilities can only work as a unit with something holding them in place.
+Such a bunch of proficient submission hunters of different ages, backgrounds, body types, and capabilities can only work as a unit with something holding them in place.
 And, when the glue is John Danaher and his twisted mind, the term Death Squad is more than appropriate!

 Renzo Gracie Academy’s John Danaher

 Most people tend to take both Danaher and the Death Squad for granted.
-All they see is a bunch of leg locking specialists, led by a man who somehow hacked a series of submission that didn’t work before.
+All they see is a bunch of leg locking specialists, led by a man who somehow hacked a series of submissions that didn’t work before.
 That approach, right there, is why most people fail when they go up against a member of the Danaher Death Squad.
-John Danaher is actually as complete a grappler as possible and does deserve the mantle of world’s greatest coach thanks to his unbelievable mind.
+John Danaher is actually as complete a grappler as possible and does deserve the mantle of the world’s greatest coach thanks to his unbelievable mind.

 The New Zealander’s background is now common knowledge.
 A Ph.D. student in philosophy turned grappler that ended up fascinated by the sport, Danaher dedicated himself completely to BJJ.
 As a purple belt, he started teaching classes at Renzo’s Academy in NY, and the seeds of his own brand of BJJ were planted.
 His background in philosophy, as well as the fact that he is a true eccentric, give Danaher a different view on life.
 Since his life is all about Jiu-Jitsu, you can see why his methods are so successful.
-He finds the solutions to most common issues that appear in the sport.
+He finds the solutions to the most common issues that appear in the sport.
 Also hugely important is the fact that Danaher does not limit himself to the restraints of the sport of BJJ.
 Instead, he absorbs grappling as a whole, accepting anything that works into his methodology.

 There is another reason why the Danaher Death Squad is so prestigious as well.
 Its members are mainly people that respond to Danaher’s very unique brand of teaching.
 It is not that he can’t teach everyone, it just takes (or took) a special kind of person to go deep with him.
 ANd the founding members of the squad did just that.